vegapit/bouncingballs/README.md

 # Bouncing Balls

-Simple 2D game created as a research challenge for Reinforcement Learning algorithms
+Simple 2D game created as a research challenge for Reinforcement Learning algorithms.
+Here is a [blog post](https://vegapit.com/article/modern-tale-of-deep-learning-ppo-stabilisation/) explaining the modelling and training processes in finer details.

 ![Animation](animation.gif)